Log Collection: Prior to Version 5.0

 gather a new log bundle from the ZVM:

-- Tech Support would engage with the customer to perform initial troubleshooting.
+- Technical Support would engage to perform initial troubleshooting.

 - Issue is determined to be beyond the scope of “live troubleshooting” and requires log collection for analysis.

-- Tech Support manually runs through the log collection utility located within the ZVM via a customer-hosted WebEx.
+- Technical Support manually runs through the log collection utility located within the ZVM via a customer-hosted WebEx.

-- If log collection is not initially successful (I.E. network timeout, log bundle too large) a Tech Support Engineer will re-engage the customer to have logs manually uploaded via FTP to Zerto.
+- If log collection is not initially successful (e.g. network timeout, log bundle too large) a Technical Support Engineer will re-engage the customer to have logs manually uploaded via FTP or Sharepoint to Zerto.

 - (Optional) Repeat steps 4-6 if another set of logs are required per the Tech Support Engineer or Development Engineers.